 As you will see I’ve designed a golf journal specifically for this purpose.
 However, you are free to design your own on a blank pad.

 Step 1: Golf journal – Playing data

 I’ve added a few others to the golf insider performance diary (see below), as I feel they add good value.
 Most club-level golfers will be surprised at some of the numbers they input.
-You can see in my example round below, I shot two over, but only hit five fairways… I’d like to say I’m normally more accurate, but over time I have seen this is common for me at my home course.
+You can see in my example round below, I shot two over but only hit five fairways… I’d like to say I’m normally more accurate, but over time I have seen this is common for me at my home course.

 Your first step in lowering your scores is to highlight the easy wins.

 Are you having over 30 putts a round?
 Are you getting up and down less than 50% of the time?
 How many double bogeys are you making each round?
-These three areas are a tri-factor of ingredients that will ensure you always struggle to break 80, 90 or even 100.
+These three areas are a tri-factor of ingredients that will ensure you always struggle to break 80, 90 or even break 100.

 Once you have these key metrics you may wish to understand how these high-level metrics are being created.
 To help with this, I suggest a golf journal allows you to collect directional information.
 Where you miss/hit fairways and greens is golden information for practice and course management.
-Particularly as you move into being a single figure golfer, and wish to keep progressing.
+Particularly as you move into being a single-figure golfer, and wish to keep progressing.

 This information doesn’t have to be perfect, but a swift run through your round builds a great picture of your game.
 Do you have a big miss off the tee to the left?
-Are you approach shots all finishing short and right?
+Are your approach shots all finishing short and right?
 You’ll be amazed how useful this is, and yet so few golfers do this!

 Your golf journal is a great place to collect, store and collect this data.